-these sidewalks.
-Due to the large amount of deteriorating and missing sidewalk, the sidewalk conditions would
+Due to the large amount of deteriorating and missing sidewalk, the sidewalk conditions would be a direct contributing factor.

 Street Conditions

 The street conditions were analyzed in the Study Area.
 The streets were also rated on four categories; adequate, deteriorating, dilapidating, and missing completely.
 The following is the breakdown for the area.